jxzhangjhu/jxzhangjhu/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Staff Research Scientit at [Intuit](https://www.intuit.com/) AI Research where my focus is robust AI and generative AI, with applications to language and vision tasks.
+I am a Staff Research Scientit at [Intuit](https://www.intuit.com/) AI Research where my focus is robust AI (uncertainty, reliability and robustness) and generative AI (diffusion models and LLMs), with applications to language and vision tasks.
 Previously, I was a Research Staff in Computer Science and Mathematics Dvision at [Oak Ridge National Laboratory](https://www.ornl.gov/).

 I received my Ph.D. from [Johns Hopkins University](https://www.jhu.edu/).
 My email address is jxzhangai@gmail.com